 Hover over the visual and select More options (...).

 From the dropdown, select Add a comment.

 The Comments dialog opens, and the other visuals on the page are greyed out.
 This visual doesn't have any comments yet.

 Type your comment and select Post.

-On a report page, selecting a comment that was made on a visual, highlights that visual (see above).
+On a report page, selecting a comment that was made on a visual, highlights that visual (see below).